olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 </script>
 ```

-from this, we can see that the two buttons share the same event and it would increase the code maintainability if we can combine these events into one.
+from this, we can see that the two buttons share the same events and it would increase the code maintainability if we can combine these events and their handlers into one.

 ```vue
 <template>